gnarmis/rocketship/README.md

 - clone this repository

+- using RVM, install/use 1.9.2 (`rvm install 1.9.2`, `rvm use 1.9.2`).
+1.9.3 doesn't play nice with EventMachine or Thin.

+- create an RVM gemset

 - run `bundle install` (add other gems you may need to the Gemfile beforehand)

 - start building your project